sim-/tgy/README.md

 https://github.com/sim-/tgy

-This tree contains Atmel AVR assembly code for AVR-based 3-phase sensor-less motor electronic speed control (ESC) boards.
-This work is based on Bernhard Konze's "tp-18a" code, with significant modifications.
+This tree contains Atmel AVR assembly code for ATmega-based 3-phase sensor-less motor electronic speed control (ESC) boards, originally for Turnigy and similar models.
+This work is based on Bernhard Konze's "tp-18a" software, which was a port from his earlier personal work to the TowerPro 18A and original (not current!)
+Turnigy Plush boards.
 Please see tgy.asm for Bernhard's license.

 Patches and comments are always welcome!
 Let me know how it goes!